mui/material-ui/docs/src/pages/customization/themes.md

 },
 ```

-This example illustrates how you could recreate the the default palette values:
+This example illustrates how you could recreate the default palette values:

 ```jsx
 import { createMuiTheme } from 'material-ui/styles';